LeetLLM

 Scenario 3: Factual QA drifts

-Symptom: A support bot answering "What is your return policy?" sometimes says "No returns accepted" or "Returns are unlimited."
+• Symptom: A runbook assistant answering "What is the rollback policy?" sometimes says "Rollback blocked" or "Rollbacks are unlimited."

 When choosing a decoding strategy for a new application, first determine whether output variance is allowed and which failures matter.
 Then compare candidate algorithms on task metrics, repetition, format validity, and latency.